VanOvermeire/dynamodb-helper/README.md

 The create and delete table methods are appropriate for testing, pocs and smaller projects.
 For real applications it is probably better to create the tables as IAC and to pass the names to `new()` or `build()`.

+## PRs

+Pull requests with improvements or additional features are welcome.
+They should at the very least add integration tests for the new functionality - and pass the existing ones!

 ## TODO

 - support all values